Mordor, Warsaw

-Toponomy
+Toponymy

 The street signs at the intersection of Tolkien and Gandalf Streets.

 The colloquial names Mordor, and Mordor on Domaniewska Street (Mordor na Domaniewskiej) were coined in the 2010s, as a critique of the regular traffic congestion and lack of availability of parking space in the financial district in the north Służewiec and west Ksawerów.
 The name referenced Mordor, a fictional location, and personification of evil, from the 1954 fantasy novel The Lord of the Rings written by J. R. R. Tolkien.
-The name was popularized by a Facebook page titled Mordor na Domaniewskiej in 2013, which surpased 100,000 followers in 2018.
+The name was popularized by a Facebook page titled Mordor na Domaniewskiej in 2013, which surpassed 100,000 followers in 2018.
 A magazine, titled Głos Mordoru (The Voice of Mordor) is also distributed in the area, targeting the local office employees.

 Accordingly, the corporate employees in the area are informally referred to as orcs, members of the fictional race of humanoid monsters in the Tolkien's book, which inhabit Mordor.
 The name was coined as a commentary on the rat race culture, which many of the employees partake in.

 There is a movement to make Mordor the officially recognized name of the area.
 In 2015, its supporters hung a street sign with name, which was taken down by the authorities soon after.
 In 2018, the local inhabitants had proposed via the participatory budgeting, the recognition of the name, which however was not approved.
 Since 2015, the name is accepted by Google Maps search engine.
 On 12 December 2020, two small streets in the neighborhood of Służewiec were named after Tolkien and Gandalf, one of the main characters from the book.